 On Hollywood Boulevard between Highland and La Brea avenues, you'll find:

-2. Grauman's Chinese Theatre
+2. TCL Chinese Theatre

-It's sort of a tourist rite of passage to compare your hands and feet with the famous prints set in cement at the entrance court to Grauman's Chinese Theatre, a tradition started when silent-film star Norma Talmadge "accidentally" stepped in wet cement during the premiere of Cecil B. DeMille's King of Kings.
+It's sort of a tourist rite of passage to compare your hands and feet with the famous prints set in cement at the entrance court to this theater—a tradition started when silent-film star Norma Talmadge "accidentally" stepped in wet cement during the premiere of Cecil B. DeMille's King of Kings.
 Because it's along the Hollywood Walk of Fame, you're already here.
 Go ahead: Compare your shoes to footprints left by Humphrey Bogart or Marilyn Monroe.
 There are about 160 celebrity squares to scrutinize: See if you can find Whoopi Goldberg's dreadlocks, Bob Hope's nose, Betty Grable's gams, and R2D2's wheels.

 Stay at the Chinese Theatre for the: